MarcelKaemper/boilerplate-master/README.md

 # Boilerplate-master (bpm)
 A program that generates boilerplate files whenever you need.
 You can edit/add boilerplates here: ~/.bpm/boilerplates.
+It's pretty straight forward.
 Feel free to submit pull requests if the boilerplate is mandatory.

 # Usage